Samidha9/Machine_Learning_Models/README.md

-# Machine Learning Models — From First Principles
+# Machine Learning Models

-This repository contains a small set of core machine learning models that I implemented from scratch using NumPy.
+This repository contains a small set of core machine learning models that I implemented using NumPy.

-I built these notebooks to develop a deep, hands-on understanding of the mathematics and optimization logic behind how machine learning models learn — from defining loss functions to computing gradients and updating parameters.
+I built these notebooks to develop a deep, hands-on understanding of the mathematics and optimization logic behind how machine learning models learn, from defining loss functions to computing gradients and updating parameters.

-The goal of this work is to understand what happens inside a model during training, rather than just using it as an abstraction.
+The goal of this work is to understand what happens inside a model during training.

 ---